blocksds/sdk/docs/content/tutorial/intermediate/using_the_arm7/index.md

 - The ARM9 can use a pointer to the buffer that is uncached.
 Main RAM is cached, but there are mirrors that can access main RAM bypassing the cache.
-  You can usse the `memUncached()` helper of libnds to get the uncached mirror of an address inside main RAM, and `memCached()` to get the cached address of an uncached mirror.
+  You can use the `memUncached()` helper of libnds to get the uncached mirror of an address inside main RAM, and `memCached()` to get the cached address of an uncached mirror.